Davide Possanzini: Coaching career

-In 2013, Possanzini moved back to Brescia as a youth coach in charge of the Allievi Nazionali, and then the Primavera (Under-19 squad).
+In 2013, Possanzini moved back to Brescia as a youth coach in charge of the Allievi Nazionali and then the Primavera (Under-19 squad).
 He subsequently joined the coaching staff of Roberto De Zerbi, following him during his tenures at Foggia, Palermo, Benevento, Sassuolo and FC Shakhtar Donetsk.
-In February 2022, together with De Zerbi and his coaching staff, he harrowingly fleed from Ukraine in the aftermath of the Russian invasion.
+In February 2022, together with De Zerbi and his coaching staff, he harrowingly fled from Ukraine in the aftermath of the Russian invasion.

 On 16 June 2022, Possanzini agreed to return to Brescia as the club's Primavera youth coach.
 On 7 January 2023, he was named new head coach in charge of the first team following the dismissal of Pep Clotet, being however sacked just thirteen days later after suffering two defeats in both games in charge of the team.

+On 16 June 2023, Possanzini was announced as the new head coach of Serie C club Mantova.
+Under his guidance, Mantova surprisingly topped the league table from the very beginning of the season despite the presence of other more ambitious teams in the league such as Padova and Vicenza, while playing an attacking football style reminiscent of his mentor De Zerbi that quickly won Possanzini national coverage.
+On 7 April 2024, Mantova mathematically won promotion to Serie B.